piellardj/water-webgpu/README.md

 On the engine side:
 - I could use an Smoothed particle hydrodynamics (SPH) algorithm for more realistic physics;
 - I could use a better integration scheme than Euler, even Verlet would be an improvement.
+- currently, all obstacles are modeled by spheres.
+This works well but has a major disadvantage: it makes all obstacles bumpy.
+For instance, balls don't roll well on mild slopes.
+This leaves a lot of room for improvement.

 On the rendering side:
 - another way to render water from spheres would be to recontruct the water surface, for instance with marching cubes.
 This is a great subject in itself and implementing it on GPU would be interesting.